-GOAL 14: Encourage the Efficient Use of Energy and the Development of Renewable Energy Resources.
+GOAL 14: Encourage the Efficient Use of Energy and the Development of Renewable Energy Resources through execution of action plans

-Policy 1: Promote alternative energy sources such as solar, wind and hydropower while minimizing impact on and retaining the landscape, agricultural lands, and forests.
+Policy 1: Promote alternative energy sources such as solar, wind, and hydropower while minimizing impact on the landscape, agricultural lands, and forests.

-Action 14.1.1: Promote solar solutions utilizing the latest in technology (such as brick sized solar tiles) providing energy conservation while preserving the landscape.
-Prohibit large solar arrays that alter the scenic vistas of the town.
+Action 14.1.1: Identify and promote solar solutions utilizing the latest in technology.
+Provide energy conservation while preserving the landscape.
+Provide natural buffering to screen solar arrays from public view as needed.

-Action 14.1.2: Promote small local wind generation solutions.
-Prohibit large commercial wind operations that alter the scenic vistas of the town.
+Action 14.1.2: Identify and promote small local wind generation solutions utilizing the latest in technology.

-Action 14.1.3: Promote the use of Harriman Reservoir for hydropower while maximizing recreational access and opportunities for residents and visitors on the lake.
+Action 14.1.3: Promote the continuing use of Harriman Reservoir for hydropower while maximizing recreational access and opportunities for residents and visitors on the lake.